Student Exchange Program between the Department of Biology (Ulm University) and the College of Life Sciences (National Taiwan University, NTU)

-NTU will make a selection out of all incoming applications.
-The selection will be based on the application form and attached documents.
+Yor application will then be forwarded to NTU.
+In the case of more than two applicants, NTU will make a selection based on the application form and attached documents.

-Ass.
-Prof. Dr. Chien Chih Yang is the head of the selection committee.
+Prof. Chien Chih Yang is the head of the selection committee.

 Successful candidates will then undergo a formal admission procedure at the university and will be informed in spring.

 The college of life sciences at NTU has 11 departments and institutes and 85 professors.